 Being able to utilise residues is of key importance, but we want to take material utilisation even further.
 With the help of further development, we aim at creating products also from those materials that cannot yet be utilised, such as fly ashes.
 One course in the research project is, therefore, to map out the possibilities to separate salts and rare earth metals from the fly ashes.

 Our vision is that by 2030, in addition to materials, also energy, water and carbon dioxide can be recovered and reused.
 This work plays a key role when Finland is putting national aims on circular economy into action.
-Westenergy and our co-operation partners aim at creating an ecosystem of material efficiency and circular economy for the entire operation area that will cover a large part of the western Finland.
+Westenergy and our co-operation partners aim at creating an ecosystem of material efficiency and circular economy for the entire operation area that covers a large part of the western Finland.

 Due to the recognition of climate change, carbon dioxide emissions of traffic have widely drawn attention, and there is a change towards a more environmental-friendly direction currently taking place in the moving power of vehicles.
-Finland is relatively sparsely populated country, and there is an obvious need for rubber wheels in logistics also in the future, also within Westenergy’s operation area.
+Finland is a relatively sparsely populated country, and there is an obvious need for rubber wheels in logistics also in the future, also within Westenergy’s operation area.

 Westenergy’s operation area is geographically large, covering some 60 municipalities in the western part of Finland.
 There is, therefore, an obvious demand for emission-free logistics.
-Domestic biofuels play an important part in reducing traffic emissions, but leaders are needed to create real markets.
+Domestic biofuels play an important part in reducing traffic emissions, but leaders are needed to create markets.
 Westenergy aspires the role of such a leader with its biogas project.
 When we promote biogas production and distribution in our operation area, we are also able to direct our own logistics towards the use of cleaner domestic fuels.